 Figure 1: Water and wave geometry.

 When the water is deep, e.g. the depth D is much greater than the wavelength λ, the hyperbolic tangent function reduces to 1.
-The equation above for phase speed is then greatly simplified:
+The expression for the phase speed then greatly simplifies to

 Deep water waves, then, do not depend on the depth D, but only upon the wavelength λ.
 For the next bit we’ll use this deep-water approximation to guide our analysis.

-We’ve all seen the wave train spreading out beside and behind a hull moving across deep water, as depicted in Figure 2.
+We’ve all seen the wave train spreading out beside and behind a hull moving across deep water, as depicted in Fig. 2.
 These so-called “Kelvin Waves” – the same Kelvin after whom the unit of temperature is named – comprise divergent waves spreading out from the hull, and transverse waves that spanning the divergent waves.
 The wave pattern depends on boat speed.
-This is because the waves created by the canoe satisfy the deep water phase speed equation above, which relates wavelength λ and the wave’s phase speed cp.
+This is because the waves created by the canoe satisfy Equation (2), which relates wavelength λ and the wave’s phase speed cp.
 As the hull speed increases, the waves created by the hull follow the hull at that same speed.
-And those waves, which are a property of the water, must satisfy this equation.
+And those waves, which are a property of the water, must satisfy Equation (2).
 Consequently, the wavelength will increase.